-WASTE WATER SYSTEM (Holding Tank)
+WASTE WATER SYSTEM

+(Holding Tank)

-The drainage system is self-contained and uses two separate holding tanks to contain the waste water until it can be dumped at an appropriate waste water disposal site.
-This means you can use the toilet, sinks, and shower even in areas where utility hookups are not available.
+The drainage system is self-contained and uses a holding tank to contain the waste water until it can be dumped at an appropriate waste water disposal site.
+This means you can use the sink, and wash station even in areas where utility hookups are not available.

-The gray water holding tank contains the waste water from the galley sink and shower.
+The gray water holding tank contains the waste water from the galley sink.

-See "Specifications" in Section 1 -Introduction for tank capacities for your model.
+See "Specifications" in Section 1 - Introduction for tank capacities for your model.